frontend/toolbox/css/bootstrap4.md

 // [...]
 ```

-From now, you can easilly use all the framework's variables, mixins and all the goodness to style your project !
+From now, you can easily use all the framework's variables, mixins and all the goodness to style your project !

 ### Next step